Provably Fast and Space-Efficient Parallel Biconnectivity

 We tested on 27 graphs, including social networks, web graphs, road graphs, \knn{} graphs, and synthetic graphs.
 The information of the graphs is given in \cref{tab:bcc}.
 In addition to commonly-used benchmarks of social, web and, road graphs, we also use \knn{} graphs and synthetic graphs. \knn{} graphs are widely used in machine learning algorithms (see discussions in~\cite{wang2021geograph}).
 In \knn{} graphs, each vertex is a multi-dimensional data point and has $k$ edges pointing to its $k$-nearest neighbors (excluding itself).
 We also create six synthetic graphs, including two grids (SQR and REC), two sampled grids (SQR' and REC', each edge is created with probability 0.6), and two chains (Chn7 and Chn8).
 SQR and SQR' have sizes $10^4\times 10^4$.
 REC and REC' have sizes $10^3 \times 10^5$.
 Each row and column in grid graphs are circular.
 Chn7 and Chn8 have sizes $10^7$ and $10^8$.
 The tested graphs cover a wide range of sizes and edge distributions.

-For real-world directed graphs, we symmetrize them to test \BCC{}.
-We call the social and web graphs \emph{\lowdiam{} graphs} as they have smaller diameters (mostly within a few hundreds).
+For directed graphs, we symmetrize them to test \BCC{}.
+We call the social and web graphs \emph{\lowdiam{} graphs} as they have diameters mostly within a few hundreds.
 We call the road, \knn{}, and synthetic graphs \emph{\largediam{} graphs} as their diameters are mostly more than a thousand.
 When comparing the \emph{average} running times across multiple graphs, we always take the \defn{geometric mean} of the numbers.